-Observation: Point out different plants in the garden and schoolyard.
-Have students observe them carefully up close or from a distance and then describe some similarities and differences.
+Observation: Walk to a few different plants in the garden and schoolyard. .
+Have them use their eyes and then gently touch the plants with their fingers.
+Have students describe some similarities and differences between the plants.

 Question: These plants look different, just as we look different, but do they all have similar parts too?